Merc-WithaMouse/merc-withamouse.github.io/content/post/Corporate-Lockscreen-Deployment-Script/Corporate Lockscreen Deployment.md

 ```

-Now, we can start to set the registry key values.
+Now, we can set the registry key values.
 We'll start with the lockscreen values.

 ``` powershell
 # Set Lockscreen Registry Keys